Swimming with your kids can be a fun way to spend hours with them

 At home, buy and use pool security devices (several are found on the market) to prevent tragedies.
 For example, there are 4-sided pool fences to enclose the water area and prevent unintended access, as well as “childproof” gates that are completely closed or latched; pool alarms to detect even the smallest body in the area thus preventing children from wandering in the area without an adult or sound a warning if a child falls into the water; pool covers specifically designed for under- or above-ground pools that can be bought and used to block off the outdoor pool, although parents should still be careful as toddlers can get in under the sides or fall through the top, if unsupervised.
 Shop for swimming floatation devices that are suitable for all ages, including baby floats.
 Always be mindful, however, that they are not substitutes for supervision as they can flip over or deflate.

-Adults should get trained in water safety and in swimming, water rescue skills, First Aid and CPR.
+Adults should learn CPR and First Aid, as well as get trained in water safety and in swimming, water rescue skills.
 This could save your child’s life!
 Being a heli rescue swimmer and trained for all those skills, I feel comfortable in bringing my daughter regularly into a pool, but please don’t try this without a professional supervising you, especially if you are not comfortable in the water. ■

 Drowning is not the only risk.